juel-content/docs-evidence-pack/README.md

 # Docs Evidence Pack

 This repo is a public portfolio showing my approach to content design and technical documentation.
-It supports my applications for Senior Content Designer (DESNZ) and Technical Writer (JP Morgan).

 ## Contents